cecialbero/movie-search-js/README.md

 ##### LISTS OF WIP AND TODOS
 1. WIP: Revoming AJAX petition to a static json file, instead, I'm doing an async/await call to a movie API (https://www.themoviedb.org/)

+2. TODO: Upgrade bootstrap to v5

-2. TODO: Include SASS styles with Gulp??
+3. TODO: Include SASS styles with Gulp??

-3. TODO: pagination?
+4. TODO: pagination?

-4. TODO: checkboxes with options (gender, adults, language)?
+5. TODO: checkboxes with options (gender, adults, language)?